 Our Board and Executives

-on a strong board and executive team to guide the organization.
+The IEC relies on a strong board and executive team to guide the organization.

 Learn more about our leadership.